barrd/barrd.net/README.md

 ### Quick Start

-1. In bash/terminal/command line, `cd` into your project directory.
+1. In terminal, `cd` into your project directory.
 2. Run `npm install` to install required files and dependencies.
 3. When it's done installing, run the task runner to get going:
 4. `gulp watch` automatically compiles files and applies changes using [BrowserSync](https://browsersync.io/) when you make changes to your source files.